Counterion: Solution chemistry

 Lithium tetrakis(pentafluorophenyl)borate is the lithium salt of a highly lipophilic tetraarylborate anion, often referred to as a weakly coordinating anion.

 Tetraphenylborate is less lipophilic than the perfluorinated derivative, but widely used as a precipitating agent.

 Hexafluorophosphate is a common weakly coordinating anion.

-As illustrated by the small counteranion tetrafluoroborate (BF_{4}^{−}), lipophilic cations tend to be symmetric and singly charged.
+As illustrated by the small counteranion tetrafluoroborate (BF_{4}^{−}), lipophilic anions tend to be symmetric and singly charged.